Good for women.

 -

-At a micro level, companies with senior-level diversity and particularly intersectionality also do better.
-McKinsey research shows companies in the top quartile for gender diversity on executive teams were 25% more likely to have above-average profitability than companies in the bottom, while companies with more than 30% female executives were more likely to outperform companies that don't.
+At a micro level, companies with senior-level gender equity and particularly intersectionality also do better.
+McKinsey research shows companies in the top quartile for gender equity on executive teams were 25% more likely to have above-average profitability than companies in the bottom, while companies with more than 30% female executives were more likely to outperform companies that don't.

-Diverse companies also earn 2.5 x higher cash flow per employee and inclusive teams are up to 35% more productive.
+Gender equitable companies also earn 2.5 x higher cash flow per employee with teams that are up to 35% more productive.

 -